yiphei/yif-AI/deep_sight_transformer/README.md

 | **no planning loss** [(config)](#no-planning-loss) | 2.809 | 3.352 | N/A |

 Next, using the MSE planning loss, the performances of different $\delta$ values were compared.
 There was a strongly positive correlation between larger $\delta$ and better train loss performance.
 On the other hand, there appeared good positive correlation between larger $\delta$ and better validation loss but for smaller $\delta$ values only.
 This narrow correlation can be explained by the second option choice in [A note on $E_{future}$](#a-note-on-e_future).
-As $\delta$ becomes large, fewer and fewer planning contexts are evaluated for the planning loss, thereby reducing the optimization scope.
+As $\delta$ increases, the planning optimization scope decreases.

 "FCS=11 MSE" occupied a strong position in the Pareto frontier, so it was selected for subsequent comparisons.